Maine’s Best Lobster Shacks: Maine Travel Maven shares her favorites

 chipman’s Wharf

 Usually, when passing through Milbridge, I beeline for the family-operated Vazquez Mexican Takeout, but this time I checked out Chipman’s Wharf, a working wharf opened by the fourth generation of the Chipman family.
-A new building added in 2021 houses a seafood market (both fresh and prepared) and gift shop and offers lunch 11am-2pm daily.
+A new building added in 2021 houses a seafood market (both fresh and prepared) and gift shop and offers lunch 11am-3pm daily.
 And look at that menu and prices (pic taken July 20, 2022)!
 You’ll find tables on the waterfront and an upstairs dining area.
 When it comes to lobster, it doesn’t get much better than trap-to-table, and here you can see the land-side of how that lobster gets on your plate.
+And if you need some fare for other meals, Chipman’s has plenty of fresh and premade seafood offerings.
+I highly recommend the seafood pie; mmmmm!

 Look Lobster Take-Out, Eastport